Saturation Games for Odd Cycles: Proof of Theorem

 We emphasize for later that the only two places in this subsection where we explicitly used $\gam=\f{3}{2}$ was in the proof of Claim~\ref{Cl-O} and in verifying (4*) in the proof of Claim~\ref{Cl-OU}.

-\begin{proof}[Proof of Theorem~\ref{T-5}] Max uses the strategy given by Proposition~\ref{P-algLow} as long as $G^{t-1}$ contains isolated vertices.
-Let $T$ denote the smallest even number such that $G^{T}$ contains no isolated vertices.
-We claim that Max can choose $e^{T+1}$ so that $G^{T+1}$ satisfies (1*) and (2*).
-To this end, let $S$ denote the set of vertices of $G^{T-1}$ that are isolated, noting that $|S|\le 2$.
-If $G^{T-1}$ does not satisfy (1*) and (2*), then there must exist some $x\in S$ such that $G^{T}$ does not contain either $xu$ or $xv$.
-Since $G^T$ is bipartite by Lemma~\ref{L-Bipartite}, Max can choose $e^{T+1}$ to be one of these edges, causing $G^{T+1}$ to satisfy (1*) and (2*).
-Thus Max can play so that $G^{T+1}$, and hence $G^\infty$, satisfies (1*) and (2*).
-After adding this edge, Max plays arbitrarily.
+Before proving Theorem~\ref{T-5}, we require a small technical lemma.